Call center automation with AI – how to actually make it work?

 Call center automation is the process of fulfilling repetitive tasks with the help of technology.

 This can be full automation of calls or semi-automation by increasing the efficiency of human agents.
-The most advanced call centers use AI-powered solutions with natural language processing (NLP), natural language understanding (NLU), and speech recognition models for full call automation.
+The most advanced call centers use AI-powered solutions with natural language processing (NLP), natural language understanding (NLU), Generative AI, and speech recognition models for full call automation.

 Why is call center automation important?

 Call center automation has become especially critical during the Covid crisis.
 According to CGS research, 74% of CX leaders reported a significant increase in inquiries in their contact centers during the pandemic.
-This brought about longer waiting times, higher call abandonment rates, and lower first contact resolution rates (FCR).
+This brought about longer waiting times, higher call abandonment rates, and lower first call resolution rates (FCR).

 Even though a sudden increase in call volumes has a temporary effect, it actually can happen to any organization at any time simply due to a new service, a policy change, a technical failure, or even a merger of two organizations.
 No one can predict the occurrence of all such situations, but undoubtedly businesses should be ready for a sudden increase in customer inquiries or planned scaling of the business.